Alpine Tunnel: Present day

 The east portal of the tunnel has collapsed and the west portal has been covered by landslides.
 The former railbed is now a hiking trail on the east side, and a rough road over the former railbed on the west side leads to a restored train station.
-The road to the west portal was damaged in 2016 and was reopened on August 1st 2022 until August 31st 2022.
+The road to the west portal was damaged in 2016 and was reopened on August 1, 2022, until August 31, 2022.

 Little remains of the station complex built by the railroad to service its trains and workers at this remote and inhospitable location.
-Volunteers have restored the railroad's 1883 Alpine Tunnel telegraph office and reconstructed the station platform, 120 ft of rail track, a turntable and an outhouse.
+Volunteers have restored the railroad's 1883 Alpine Tunnel telegraph office and reconstructed the station platform, 120 ft of rail track, a turntable, and an outhouse.
 Only ruins remain of the section house and engine house, and other buildings and railroad infrastructure have disappeared.
-Volunteers work on restoration of the complex at least once a year.
+In 2023, work began to reinforce the Palisade Wall with the intent of reopening public access to the Alpine Tunnel Road.

 The Alpine Tunnel Historic District was placed on the National Register of Historic Places in April 1996.
 It is typically open from July to September.